grommunio/grommunio-documentation/user/intro.rst

 well known in the workplace, grommunio does not require special training, if the users already have a basic understanding of the clients used.

-This documentation does not replace any sane client training for end users and does not replace documentation of the client uses, such as Microsoft Outlook of Mozilla Thunderbird.
+This documentation does not replace any same client training for end users and does not replace documentation of the client uses, such as Microsoft Outlook or Mozilla Thunderbird.
 For clients which are non-exclusive to grommunio, refer to the documentation provided by the client software, as provided by the vendor.